A Deeper Dive into GDPR & Why Organizations Need to be Thinking about Third Party Risk

 Anna is on the Board of the Non-profit, Junior League of London, having supported the organization for over 14 years, on the Advisory Board for Trunomi, and is a business mentor for Level39 London Accelerator.
 In 2016 Anna was named in Innovate Finance’s “Women in Fintech Powerlist” which recognizes women who are playing a vital role in the development of the global Fintech sector.
 She holds a Bachelor of Science, Finance and Insurance from the University of South Carolina – Darla Moore School of Business.

-For more information about how Aravo can help improve your Third Party Risk Management programs, please contact us.
+For more information about how Aravo can help improve your GDPR compliance programs, please contact us.